 Previously, I’ve talked about the Death card.
-This card has a lot of baggage attached to it and can be clouded in misunderstanding.
+This card gathered a lot of baggage and folks often fear its message.
 This season, I wanted to look at the cast of supporting characters around the Death card, to maybe help understand why this card needs to be so spooky!
 In this piece, I’m going to focus on The Tower.

-Behind every great Major Arcana card, stands a collection of other greats, doing support work.
-Seeing the cards together can help us expand our understanding of what they mean and how we can use the archetypes.
-These cards are sturdy but heavy-duty helpers at this time of year as we move into The Underworld Journey of Winter.
+Ultimately, behind every great Major Arcana card, stands a collection of other greats, doing support work.
+As a result, when we work with the cards together, it expands our understanding of what they represent, exponentially.
+These cards are sturdy but heavy-duty helpers as we move into The Underworld Journey of Winter.
 I want to give each card its space, so I’m only going to dive in on one at a time.

 So, Death.
 Woof.
 This is definitely one of the most substantial cards in the deck.
-The Death card is connected to the sign Scorpio and the eighth house in Western astrology.
+Metaphysicians connect The Death to the sign Scorpio and the eighth house in Western astrology.
 Sex, death, karma, debt, and inheritance all come up with this sign, house, and card.
 All potent, weighted, topics that even under the best circumstances are intense.

 And who does the Death card hang out with?

-In classical astrology, the planetary ruler of Scorpio is Mars, the God of War (though, this God used to oversee agriculture…).
-Mars is associated with the Tower card.
+In classical astrology, the planetary ruler of Scorpio is Mars, the God of War (though, this God used to oversee agriculture…) Mars connects us to the Tower card.
 Y’know, the card with the lightning striking a building that’s on fire with people falling to their possible doom?
 Yeah, that one.

 In modern astrology, the planetary ruler of Scorpio is Pluto, volcanic Lord of the Underworld, and lands of the dead.
-The Judgement card is associated with Pluto.
+The Judgement card connects us with Pluto.
 Y’know the card where an angel blows a trumpet over dead people rising out of coffins?
 Yeah, that one.

 And just to round out this boy band, in classical astrology, no planet is exalted in Scorpio, but in modern astrology, Uranus is exalted in this sign.
 The card associated with Uranus is The Fool.
 Y’know, the card that depicts a jaunty person walking obliviously off a cliff?
 Yeah, that one.